COVID-19 in Pregnancy

 While You are in Labor:

-• In the event that you have Covid at the time of your birth, you will be admitted to a negative pressure room just outside the birthing center.
+• In the event that you have Covid at the time of your child’s birth, you will be admitted to a negative pressure room just outside the birthing center.
 Our normal birthing center staff will continue to care for you.
-Your provider and nursing staff will wear full personal protective equipment (mask, face shield, gown, etc) during your birth.
+Your provider and nursing staff will wear full personal protective equipment (mask, face shield, gown, etc.) during your birth.

 • If you are known or suspected to have COVID-19 while in labor, we can talk in greater depth about what other changes you can expect.
 You will still be allowed a support person regardless of your Covid status.